New Analysis Reveals 5:1 Opposition from All Applicants & Licensees, 18:1 Opposition from Social Equity Businesses

-In response to the Cannabis Control Commission’s request for feedback on the delivery license exclusivity period for social equity businesses, Equitable Opportunities Now, the Black Economic Council of Massachusetts, members […]
+In response to the Cannabis Control Commission’s request for feedback on the delivery license exclusivity period for social equity businesses, Equitable Opportunities Now, the Black Economic Council of Massachusetts, members of EON’s Massachusetts Cannabis Equity Council, and other small business owners testified at the CCC’s Dec.
+11 public listening session and submitted the letter below. […]

 Following up on a previous call for an investigation into alleged license cap violations, EON and members of our Mass.
-Cannabis Equity Council sent the following letter urging the CCC […]
+Cannabis Equity Council sent the following letter urging the CCC to improve ownership data transparency & tip line and urge the Legislature to protect competition.
+Dear Acting Chair Stebbins and Commissioners Camargo, Concepcion, and Roy: […]

 After months of ads, text messages, and fundraising emails, we’ve finally made it… Today is Election Day and your vote matters.